Saint Cecilia (Stefano Maderno): Commission

 Gaze upon the likeness of the most holy virgin Cecilia, / which I saw myself lying in an entire state in the sepulcher. / I have had this same likeness, precisely in the same position her body lay, / expressed for you in marble.
+(Note: Translated by Tobias Kämpf.)

 Dying Persian, marble, 2nd century BCE; National Archaeological Museum, Naples.

 The emphasis on documenting the discovery was significant in the context of the Counter-Reformation, when the Catholic Church actively sought and publicized verifiable evidence of its theology through archaeology.
 In commissioning this work during the 1600 Jubilee, Sfondrati sought to reaffirm the church's interest in the early saints and their relics in the face of mounting Protestant critiques.
 While Maderno's inscription presents the sculpture as based solely on his direct observation of the saint's body in situ, modern scholars suggest he may also have drawn inspiration from reclining statues of antiquity, such as the Dying Persian in the Farnese Collection or the Sleeping Hermaphroditus in the Borghese Collection.
 Art historian Anna Lo Bianco argues that these works, or others like them, would likely have been known to both the artist and his patron, given their shared interest in ancient Roman sculpture.
 Regardless of his precise sources, the work represented a notable artistic achievement for Maderno, who was paid 65 scudi after its completion.
+(Note: First published by Nava Antonia Cellini.)

 Reception

 Santa Martina giacente, 1635, marble by Niccolò Menghini, Sainti Luca e Martina, Rome.

-Before the commission, there was already a strong interest in Saint Cecilia and her relics through the proliferation of her story in guildebooks to Rome for pilgrims.
+Before the commission, there was already a strong interest in Saint Cecilia and her relics through the proliferation of her story in guidebooks to Rome for Christian pilgrims.
 In fact, in the atrium of Santa Cecilia in Trastevere, there was a now-lost series of twelfth-century frescoes depicting the life of Saint Cecilia.
 While they were likely destroyed or damaged in the eighteenth century, they were preserved in the form of drawings preserved in the Vatican Library.
+(Note: Vatican Library, Cod. barb. lat.
+4402, fol.
+20ff.)

 Maderno's sculpture appears to have established an iconographic standard for artists depicting the death of Saint Cecilia in both painting and sculpture.

 In 1602, Cardinal Sfondrati's favored painter Francesco Vanni was commissioned to paint The Agony of Saint Cecilia for the monastery attached to the basilica.
 While Vanni's painting shows Cecilia surviving for three days after her neck was cut off, it employs a lunette-shaped canvas that frames her body in a manner reminiscent of how Maderno used the niche to frame his statue.
 Art historian Harula Economopoulos argues that Vanni's work functioned as a pendant to Maderno's, presenting the dichotomy of life and death in the saint's martyrdom.

 La Vision de sainte Françoise Romaine, 1657-1658, oil on canvas by Nicolas Poussin; Musée du Louvre, Paris.